Cerelle Mini Pill

 Does Cerelle cause weight gain?

 Increased body weight is listed as a side-effect of Cerelle, but Cerelle doesn’t directly cause you to put on weight.
 It can, however, affect your appetite and cause you to eat more or less than usual.
 It can also cause your body to retain fluid resulting in ‘water weight’.
-You can avoid weight gain while taking Cerelle by being aware of your eating habits, sticking to a healthy eating plan and taking regular exercise.
+You can avoid weight gain while taking Cerelle by being aware of your eating habits, sticking to a healthy eating plan and regular exercise.

 Can Cerelle cause anxiety?